 38. Miramar and Maqueta de la Habana

 The district of Havana, which is definitely less touristy, is gaining more and more light every year.
-One of the main features is the Havana Model, which represents the city in a 1: 1000 scale with the tiniest detail.
+One of the main features is the Havana Model, which represents the city on a 1: 1000 scale with the tiniest detail.
 Open from Mon-Fri in hours 9: 30-17: 30 (paid entrance).

 39. La Zorra y el Cuervo

-Night club in the Vedado district (Calle 23, cooperation N and O), which is a very good place to listen to jazz in Cuba, and certainly in all of Havana.
+The nightclub in the Vedado district (Calle 23, cooperation N and O), which is a very good place to listen to jazz in Cuba, and certainly in all of Havana.

 40. Bacardi building